Masonite: History

-A product resembling masonite (hardboard) was first made in England in 1898 by hot-pressing waste paper.
-Masonite was patented in 1924 in Laurel, Mississippi, by William H. Mason, who was a friend and protégé of Thomas Edison.
-Mass production started in 1929.
-In the 1930s and 1940s, Masonite was used for applications including doors, roofing, walls, desktops, and canoes.
+In 1898, a product resembling Masonite (hardboard) was first made in England by hot-pressing waste paper.

+In 1924, Masonite was patented in Laurel, Mississippi, by William H. Mason, who was a friend and protégé of Thomas Edison.

+In 1929, the company initiated mass production of its product.

+In the 1930s and 1940s, Masonite was used for applications including doors, roofing, walls, desktops, guitars (e.g., Danelectro), and canoes.
 It was sometimes used for house siding.
 Similar "tempered hardboard" is now a generic product made by many forest product companies.

+In 1972, the Masonite Corporation entered the door business as a supplier of facings.

+In 1982, the Masonite Corporation spun off its timber property.
+In 1984, USG acquired Masonite.
+In 1988, USG sold Masonite to International Paper.

-The Masonite Corporation entered the door business as a supplier of facings in 1972, and was purchased in 2001 by Premdor Corporation, a door maker, from its former parent International Paper.
+In 2001, the Masonite Corporation was purchased by Premdor Corporation, a door maker, from its former parent International Paper.
 It no longer supplies generic hardboard.